I write genre fiction. What exactly does that mean? Genre fiction is a writing style, not a category (such as fantasy or romance).

 I gravitated to genre fiction construction from the beginning of my descent into the madness of becoming a writer.
 It allows me to tell a story in a logical fashion, so my readers never get lost.
 And I choose genre fiction authors as much as possible for my own reading pleasure — when I can find them.

 My novel-length works are written in genre fiction.
 That includes (with more coming soon): DRAGON’S DEN (science fiction with paranormal), MUSK RAIN (contemporary paranormal romance), and PRAIRIE FIRE (western paranormal romance).
-For short stories (which includes DRAGON’S DEN), try the award-winning science fiction and fantasy anthology COSMIC SCULPTURE.
+For short stories, try the award-winning science fiction and fantasy anthology COSMIC SCULPTURE.